kh9sd/RSA-thing/README.md

 exploration purposes and shouldn't actually used in any way.

 ## What is RSA
-RSA is a cryptosystem that allows anybody to encrypt messages using a publically avaliable key but can only be DECRYPTED by the key's publisher with a private key
+RSA is a cryptosystem that allows anybody to encrypt messages using a publicly avaliable key but can only be DECRYPTED by the key's publisher with a private key

 The exact algorithm is detailed at [this wikipedia link](https://simple.wikipedia.org/wiki/RSA_algorithm)